vsariola/sointu/README.md

       bit flag in the existing filter
     - Arbitrary envelopes; for easier automation.
   - **MIDI support for the tracker**.
-  - **Reintroduce the sync mechanism**.
-4klang could export the envelopes of all instruments at a 256 times lower frequency, with the purpose of using them as sync data.
-This feature was removed at some point, but should be reintroduced at some point.
-Need to investigate the best way to implement this; maybe a "sync" opcode that save the current signal from the stack?
-Or reusing sends/outs and having special sync output ports, allowing easily combining multiple signals into one sync.
-Oh, and we probably should dump the whole thing also as a texture to the shader; to fly through the song, in a very literal way.
   - **Find a solution for denormalized signals**.
 Denormalized floating point numbers (floating point numbers that are very very small) can result in 100x CPU slow down.
 We got hit by this already: the damp filters in delay units